What is et al.? Can this Latin abbreviation be used at the end of the greeting in an email? It would look like this:

-Let’s answer these question together.
+Let’s answer these questions together.

-Dear John and others,
+- Dear John and others,

-Hello, Kimia and others.
+- Hello, Kimia and others.

-The answer to the question – “can we use et al. at the end of a greeting in an email?” – is no. Here is why:
+The answer to the question – “Can we use et al. at the end of a greeting in an email?” – is no. Here is why:

 - Many people do not know the meaning of et al., so using it will confuse readers.